Humming-Owl/Easy-Whitehole/README.md

 - **Whitehole v1.7** does not render well Galaxies under Integrated Intel Graphics (screen is black while you don't move in the editor).
 - **Whitehole Despag** will update the Object Database automatically each time you run the program (don't worry about updating it manually).
 - **Whitehole for SMG1** is only used for its Scenario editor that works with SMG1.
+- **Whitehole Despag** does not render gravity areas because the gravity rendering has never been accurate on any Whitehole.

 # Whitehole List